ChihayaNya/ChihayaNya/README.md

 ## ☕ Support

-If you find these projects enchanting and want to support my work, you can suppor me on Ko-Fi ☕ [here](https://ko-fi.com/chihayanya).
+If you find these projects enchanting and want to support my work, you can suppor me on Ko-Fi ☕ [here](https://ko-fi.com/chihayanya) and [here](https://buymeacoffee.com/kuroyumech9).
 Your support goes a long way in keeping this project running and allows me to create more delightful content.

 ## 💌 Get in Touch